microsoft/onnxruntime-inference-examples/quantization/qat/transformer_qat/ReadMe.md

 ## **finetune, export and evaluation with QAT**

-Following command will use the fp32 model finetuned above, quantize it, and do quantize awared training.
+Following command will use the fp32 model finetuned above, quantize it, and do quantize aware training.
 Evalute the QAT model, then export onnx model with Q/DQ.

 ```console